getcarina/getcarina.com/_tutorials/2015-10-22-wordpress-apache-mysql.md

 set the following the variables:

   * `WORDPRESS_DB_HOST` is the hostname of your MySQL instance.
   * `WORDPRESS_DB_USER` is the name of the MySQL user that WordPress will use.
+If omitted, it will default to `wordpress`.
   * `WORDPRESS_DB_PASSWORD` is the password used by the MySQL user.
   * `WORDPRESS_DB_NAME` is the name of the MySQL database that WordPress will use.

-You do not need to specify the WORDPRESS_DB_HOST variable because it defaults to the IP address and port of the linked `mysql` container.
-Nor do you need to specify the WORDPRESS_DB_NAME variable, because it defaults to `wordpress`.
+* `--net` runs the container inside the overlay network named `main-net` which you created earlier in this tutorial.
+This allows access to the MySQL container.

 The default `wordpress` Docker image includes the Apache 2 web server by default, meaning that traffic will be handled on port 80.